SAG winners list: Who won what

 "Fences"

-"Hidden Figures"
+"Hidden Figures" *WINNER

 "Manchester by the Sea"